How to avoid Inheritance Tax on UK property

 Learn more: Do I have to pay IHT on my parents’ house?

 The abovementioned house prices – while at first sight might not look high – vary significantly depending on the location.
 For example, the average price of apartments across London is just over £530,000.
 Moreover, while we have only taken into account house prices, IHT is also calculated on your savings, investments, life insurance, jewellery, cash and any other assets you own at the time of death.
-Once your estate has been gathered up anything over that nil rate band of £325,000 or £500,000 (for the property passed to direct descendants) is taxed at 40%.
+Once your estate has been gathered up, anything over that nil rate band of £325,000 or £500,000 (for the property passed to direct descendants) is taxed at 40%.

-Let’s not forget that an apartment that costs £530,000 today, is more likely to double, treble, quadruple or more in value over the next 10, 20 and 30 years, increasing your estate’s value, and with it, your Inheritance Tax liability.
-And of course, we all hope that the investments we make in stocks, bonds, funds, ETF’s, businesses etc, will also deliver great results for us.
+Let’s not forget that an apartment that costs £530,000 today is more likely to double, treble, quadruple or more in value over the next 10, 20 and 30 years, increasing your estate’s value and, with it, your Inheritance Tax liability.
+And, of course, we all hope that the investments we make in stocks, bonds, funds, ETFs, businesses, etc, will also deliver great results for us.
 Those successes will only increase the potential inheritance tax bill for your beneficiaries to pay when you pass away.

 IHT increase?